 What will happen if I show up at the hospital pregnant and with COVID-19 symptoms?

-First, anyone with mild symptoms is asked to call their provider or clinic before they arrive, Rochester said.
+Anyone with mild COVID-19 symptoms is asked to call their provider or clinic before they arrive, Rochester said.

 How far along a woman is in her pregnancy, as well as severity in symptoms, will determine where she would be sent if she tests positive for COVID-19, Rochester said.
 When a mother is admitted, she may be placed in a special isolation room on the labor floor or within another unit.